xenophile127/Legend-of-the-Mana-Sword/docs/scripting.md

 Closes the in-game map.
 See sOPEN_MAP.

 ### af - sCHANGE_INTO_EMPTY_CHEST
 Treasure chests are implemented as NPCs that run a script when they are touched.
-The scripts typically attempt to give the player an item and then check wScriptFlags.5 to see if the player had enough inventory space.
+The scripts typically attempt to give the player an item and then check `wScriptFlags.5` to see if the player had enough inventory space.
 If so they run this command before doing anything else.

-### b0 - sSET_ROOM_TILE <tile>, <y>, <x>
+### b0 - sSET_ROOM_TILE tile, y, x
 Replaces a metatile (16x16 pixel area of background graphics)  on the current screen with the new tile.
 The coordinate system is a 16x16 pixel gird with 0,0 as the upper left and 9,7 as the lower right.
 This has also been used successfully to fill in offscreen tiles before sSHAKE_SCREEN commands by using y=10 for the right side and y=15 for the left side.

 ### b6 - sLETTER_BOX_EFFECT